lewisnyman/lewisnyman.co.uk/src/_posts/2016-09-28-say-hello-to-our-logo.md

 Our very first step, before we even decided on a name or a brand, was to define our values.
 Values define what aim for and how you do.
 They inform your decisions at every level.

 <div class="image-grid">
-{% include "image-grid__item.html", src:"/assets/images/convivio-values.jpeg", alt:"The Convivio team's shared values written up on a wall" %}
+{% include "image-grid__item.html", src:"/assets/images/convivio-values.jpeg", alt:"The Convivio team's shared values written up on a wall", sizes:"(min-width: 920px) 880px, 100vw" %}
 </div>

 We already knew each other pretty well, so it was no surprise to find that our motivations and principles were well aligned.